404src/exocore/_articles/ccna-summary.md

 ![](/images/lightweightAPModes.png)

+FlexConnect ACLs are supported on the native VLAN.
+FlexConnect ACLs are simiilar to traditional Cisco ACLs in that they are rules that permit or deny traffic from a given source to a given destination.
+However, FlexConnect ACLs are configured on Cisco wireless lightweight AP VLAN interfaces if the lightweight AP is operating in FlexConnect mode.

+FlexConnect ACLs are applied per AP and per VLAN.
+One possible application of FlexConnect ACLs is to prevent administration of the WLAN from a particular VLAN.
+Even though FlexConnect ACLs are applied differently than traditional ACLs, it is important to name FlexConnect ACLs differently from any traditional ACLs that might be configured on the WLAN.

+FlexConnect ACLs cannot be configured with a per-rule direcion.
+This is in contrast to a traditional ACL, which can be configured with inbound rules or outbound rules.
+A FlexConnect ACL is applied in the ingress direction or the egress direction as an entire set of rules, not on a per-rule basis.

+FlexConnect ACLs support the implicit deny rule.
+In this way, FlexConnect ACLs work similarly to traditional ACLs.

 **Cloud-Based AP** architecture is in between autonomous AP and split-MAC architecture.
 - Autonomous APs that are centrally managed in the cloud.
 - Cisco Meraki is a popular cloud-based Wi-Fi solution.